kangyu-california/PersistentWindows/README.md

 - **PW may stuck at busy status when restoring previous layout if your running Microsoft Visual Studio Code window has a pending update mark.
 The root cause is unknown, simply proceed to update VScode will let PW resume to normal again.**

 # Tips to digest before reporting a bug
 - Window z-order can be restored in addition to two-dementional layout.
-This feature is disabled by default.
-To turn on this feature, run PersistentWindows.exe -fix_zorder
-- Window z-order fix is automatically enabled just for snapshot restore, which has a very very small chance to leave a window sticky at top z-order.
-The remedy is: Click on the sticky topmost window first, then hold CTRL key pressed and click on the window (or the corresponding icon on taskbar) that you want to bring to top.
+This feature is is enabled for snapshot restore only.
 - To help me diagnose a bug, please run Event Viewer, locate to "Windows Logs" -> "Application" section, then search for Event ID 9990 and 9999, and copy paste the content of these events to new issue report.